leo-isso/leo-isso/README.md

 **Status:**
 --------------------------

-⌨️ ReactJs, React Native, NodeJs, JavaScript, TypeScript and more.
+⌨️ ReactJs, NodeJs, JavaScript, TypeScript, Python, CPP and more.

 📚 Graduated as Multimedia Productor | Masters as Information Archtecture and UX at Faculdade Impacta de Tecnologia.